intershop/helm-charts/charts/iom/docs/ExampleDemo.rst

 1. Usage of integrated *PostgreSQL* database server.
 2. *PostgreSQL* data are stored persistently.
-3. No reset of *PostgreSQL* data during the installation process.
+3. No reset of database during the installation process.
 4. Usage of the integrated SMTP server (*Mailhog*).
 5. Web access to the GUI of *Mailhog*.
 6. The shared file system of IOM has to be stored persistently.